vogelrh/AirSense/README.md

 To compile the code locally: `./make.sh`

+You will find the complied program in `bin` directory created by the make file.

 ## Compiling for a Target System
-If your development system which you downloaded this code to is not going to be your target deployment system and you don't have a cross compiler, I have provided a simple solution.
+If your development system is not going to be your target deployment system and you don't have a cross compiler, I have provided a simple solution.

 There is a script in this project `prepack.sh` which will bundle all of the required files for the target system into a tar.gz file which can then be sent to the target system, expanded and then compiled on the target system.
 Of course, for this to work you will need two things:
   * A GCC compiler on the target system
-  * A BSEC library file for the target system.
+  * An included BSEC library file for the target system.

 The bundled code will be placed in a subdirectory of the ./prepack directory.
-For example if you are bundling for a Pi Zero target system, after configuring and running the `prepack.sh` script, you will find the bundle in the directory `./prepack/PiZero_ArmV6-32bits`.
+For example if you are bundling for a Pi Zero target system, after configuring and running the `prepack.sh` script, you will find the bundle in the directory `prepack/PiZero_ArmV6-32bits` created in the toplevel of our project directory.

 If you have ssh set up on the target system you can send the file to the target using the `scp` command.